cyberbotics/ros2_documentation/source/Tutorials/Advanced/Simulators/Installation-Windows.rst

 Multiple Installations of Webots
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If you have more than one installation of Webots, ROS2 will look for Webots at the following locations (in this order):
+If you have more than one installation of Webots, ROS 2 will look for Webots at the following locations (in this order):

-1. If the ``ROS2_WEBOTS_HOME`` environment variable is set, ROS2 will use the Webots in this folder, regardless of its version.
+1. If the ``ROS2_WEBOTS_HOME`` environment variable is set, ROS 2 will use the Webots in this folder, regardless of its version.
-2. If the ``WEBOTS_HOME`` environment variable is set, ROS2 will use the Webots in this folder, regardless of its version.
+2. If the ``WEBOTS_HOME`` environment variable is set, ROS 2 will use the Webots in this folder, regardless of its version.
-3. If none of the previous points is set/installed ROS2 will look for Webots in the default installation paths for a compatible version: ``C:\Program Files\Webots``.
+3. If none of the previous points is set/installed ROS 2 will look for Webots in the default installation paths for a compatible version: ``C:\Program Files\Webots``.
 4. If Webots couldn't be found, ``webots_ros2`` will show a window and offer automatic Webots installation of the last compatible version.

 Tasks